matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning and Regression.md

 We compute the gradient against the minibatch.

 SGD guarantees a local minimum.
 It does need a bit more of a push to reach the global minimum.
 This is good for #LinearRegression.
 For more complex models, we might need to help SGD a certain amount.
+What's an example of helping?

+We add a term to the equation determining the weights called the **momentum** to help "push" the algorithm along.